Tata Zest: International markets

 Tata Motors also launched the Zest in Nepal.
 It is the company’s first product under the HORIZONEXT umbrella.
 It is available across Nepal in over 18 Tata Motors passenger vehicle sales outlets.

 Safety

-The Zest for India with no airbags nor ABS received 0 stars for adult occupants and 1 star for toddlers from Global NCAP in 2016.
+The Zest for India with no airbags nor ABS received 0 stars for adult occupants and 1 star for toddlers from Global NCAP 1.0 in 2016 (based on Latin NCAP 2013).

-The Zest for India with 2 airbags and no ABS received 4 stars for adult occupants and 2 stars for toddlers from Global NCAP in 2016 (similar to Latin NCAP 2013).
+The Zest for India with 2 airbags and no ABS received 4 stars for adult occupants and 2 stars for toddlers from Global NCAP 1.0 in 2016 (based on Latin NCAP 2013).